ANS-Awards

 at UCL (University College London), fourth year student Lucille Crumpton analysed a ‘memory site’ which commemorates the only anti-pogrom protest during WWII.

-Beth Speakman, Emma Halliburton, Natalia Rowe and Alice Willet submitted the Award-winning podcast with the title “Remembering the Past: Visual Representations of Dutch Colonialism” , click this link to listen to a recording of the podcast
+Beth Speakman, Emma Halliburton, Natalia Rowe and Alice Willet submitted the Award-winning podcast with the title “Remembering the Past: Visual Representations of Dutch Colonialism” .

 The 2021 winners :